-Article 49 (Obstruction of construction of authorised works) makes it a criminal offence without reasonable cause to obstruct the construction of the authorised works and to interfere with Network Rail's apparatus.
+Article 40 (Obstruction of construction of authorised works) makes it a criminal offence without reasonable cause to obstruct the construction of the authorised works and to interfere with Network Rail's apparatus.

-Article 50 (Traffic regulation) this article is not a model clause.
-This article is required to enable Network Rail to make provision, with the consent of the traffic authority, to revoke, amend or suspend existing traffic regulation orders or to make traffic regulation for the matters set out in Paragraph (1) for the purposes of, or in connection with, or in consequence of the construction, maintenance or operation of the authorised works.
+Article 41 (Traffic regulation) this article is not a model clause. -This article is required to enable Network Rail to make provision, with the consent of the traffic authority, to revoke, amend or suspend existing traffic regulation orders or to make traffic regulation for the matters set out in Paragraph (1) for the purposes of, or in connection with, or in consequence of the construction, maintenance or operation of the authorised works.
+It also includes a specific provision to put in place a traffic regulation order to replicate the weight restriction of vehicles restricted to use Austhorpe Lane Bridge (as currently exists).
 This power is precedented in article 39 of the Leeds Railway Station (Southern Entrance) Order 2013 (S.I.
 2013 No. 1933)

 Network Rail's exercise of this power is subject to the consent of the traffic authority, which consent shall not be unreasonably withheld.
-For the reasons given above in relation to Articles 16 and 17, paragraph (3) has been inserted to provide that if within 28 days of the application for consent being made a traffic authority fails to respond to an application for consent, or refuses consent without giving any grounds for its refusal, the traffic authority is deemed to have given its consent.
+For the reasons given above in relation to Article 9.
+Paragraph (3) has been inserted to provide that if within 28 days of the application for consent being made a traffic authority fails to respond to an application for consent or refuses consent without giving any grounds for its refusal, the traffic authority is deemed to have given its consent.